 Local Government Institutional Assessment.
 Urban Primary Health services Services Delivery Project (Rrp Ban 42177)

 Under this study the discussion is limited to modern allopathic medicine based service providers.

 Number of paramedics depend on the size of the center as well as the volume of work for running the health services.

-UHSSP Inception report